SeedVault/rhizome/README.md

-# BBot bot engine
+# Rhizome bot engine

 ### Introduction

-BBot is a conversational bot engine created by Botanic/SEED team that uses .Bot specification to define a conversational bot and .Flow standard to determine the flow of the conversation.
+Rhizome is a conversational bot engine created by Botanic/SEED team that uses .Bot specification to define a conversational bot and runs .Flow intermediate language to determine the flow of the conversation.

 Part of the SEED token project.
 This is a sneak preview - there is more to come.
 See [the Wiki](https://github.com/SeedVault/SEEDtoken-IP/wiki) for more information.

 ## Features
+- Support .Bot v1.1 (see https://github.com/SeedVault/bot)
-- Runs .Flow v1.0 with flow extensions support for Text, Buttons, Media cards, Forms, Send email, Variable storing and comparisson operators.
+- Support .Flow v1.0 with flow extensions support for Text, Buttons, Media cards, Forms, Send email, Variable storing and comparisson operators.
+- Support .Flow v2.0 with basic functionality (see https://github.com/SeedVault/flow)
 - Template engine support for text output compatible with Jinja2.
-Added weather report function.
-- Intent match plugins support for regular expressions, ChatScript patterns and Microsoft's Cognitive Service Luis.

 ## To-do

 - Support .Flow v2.0 full specification.
-- Support .Bot v1.1.
 - Add extensions to support all .Flow v2.0 functions, filters and operators.
-- Add channels Telegram, Skype, Slack, Facebook, Signal, Kik and Twitter.
+- Add channels Skype, Slack, Facebook, Signal, Kik and Twitter.
-- Add debug response with executed functions and its responses, matched paths and current node data.
 - Add commands for bot developer and channels to control bot flow and session.

 ## Getting Started